 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy ?
 Thank you!

 Welcome to the second post in my frugal camping series!
 Today we’re going to discuss how to enjoy some frugal camping entertainment – you don’t need to buy any special board games, or outdoor volleyball equipment when camping.
 You can have kinds of fun just outside or on your own.
-Camping is really fun and we really enjoy going as a family (plus camping is a low-cost outing).
+Camping is really fun and we really enjoy going as a family (plus camping is a low-cost outing, once you have all of your camping essentials).
 All in all camping is pretty great!

 When I told people at work I was going camping for the long weekend, they looked at me like I was crazy.
 ‘Wouldn’t it be hot?’ they asked (No, we went up north, where it’s cooler).
 ‘Isn’t it dirty?’
 (Occasionally, but that’s part of the fun of it, and it’s not as dirty as they think).
 However, the funniest question I got was ‘What will you do for fun???’… Durr, source the best inflatable kayaks for my family and have some amazing fun on the cheap!